-These strategies tend to opportunistically invest in a broadly defined market with few constraints.
-As directional strategies, these funds will tend to be somewhat correlated with market movements, but generally do not closely track a market benchmark.
+Directional (equity long/short) strategies tend to opportunistically invest in a broadly defined market with few constraints.
+These funds will tend to be somewhat correlated with equity market movements, but have lower net exposure (beta) to market volatility due to offsetting short positions (hedge).
 These funds may take both long and short positions and actively manage market exposure.